icoverservices/monolog/doc/04-extending.md

 $logger->info('My logger is now ready');
 ```

-The `Monolog\Handler\AbstractProcessingHandler` class provides most of the
+The `Icoverlog\Handler\AbstractProcessingHandler` class provides most of the
 logic needed for the handler, including the use of processors and the formatting
 of the record (which is why we use ``$record->formatted`` instead of ``$record->message``).